Water In A Dry Land.

 building a pipeline south from far Nth QLD would be cheaper and

-more beneficial than more dams in SE QLD. where many of the
+more beneficial than more dams in

 existing dams have had little or no run-off for several years and